dPacc/kafka/README.md

 Let us now create a **topic** with **replication factor 1** and **partition count 5**.

-- **Create** topic: `bin/kafka-topics.sh --bootstrap-server localhost:9092,localhost:9093,localhost:9094 --create --replication-factor 1 --partitions 5 --topic cars`
+- **Create topic**: `bin/kafka-topics.sh --bootstrap-server localhost:9092,localhost:9093,localhost:9094 --create --replication-factor 1 --partitions 5 --topic cars`

 The **5 partitions will be randomly created on each of the brokers**.
 To understand better, explore the `/tmp/kafka-logs-x` folder.